Lineker slams Morgan over 'nobody cares' Olympics comment but real burn came from unexpected place

-Ok it isn’t the Olympics that everyone hoped for, as spectators are not allowed into events due to Covid.
+Piers Morgan has provoked outrage after he suggested that “nobody cares about these Covid-ravaged Olympics”.

-In response to the changes to the games, Piers Morgan claimed that “nobody cares about these Covid-ravaged Olympics.”
+The delayed 2020 games, held in Tokyo, have been held largely behind closed doors with no public spectators permitted under the state of emergency.

-His comment came as Britain won three gold medals in under five hours on an astonishing morning at the Tokyo Olympics on Monday.
+Britain has got off to a strong start, winning three gold medals in under five hours on an astonishing morning today.

 Adam Peaty, 26, began the gold rush when he became the first British swimmer to retain an Olympic title after a victory in the 100 metres breaststroke.